-In the 1970s, when Larry White was laid off from his position at a commercial air conditioning company, he needed to find his path.
-After taking a couple of jobs in manufacturing, Larry missed the world of heating, ventilation, and air conditioning (HVAC) and always looked for an opportunity to get back into the business he spent 12 years in.
-While at the time he didn’t know he would be the founder of what is now Comfort Air, an opportunity to start his own business presented itself when his brother introduced him to geothermal heat pumps—a new heating and cooling technology at that time, and the most energy-efficient option on the market.
+In the 1970s, when Larry White was laid off from his position at a commercial air conditioning company, he needed to find a new path.
+After taking a couple of jobs in manufacturing, Larry missed the world of heating, ventilation, and air conditioning (HVAC).
+He was always looking for an opportunity to get back into the business he spent 12 years in.
+At the time he did not know he would become the founder of Comfort Air, but when an opportunity to start his own business presented itself, he pursued it.
+His brother introduced him to geothermal heat pumps—a new heating and cooling technology at that time, and the most energy-efficient option on the market.

 After saving up some money and selling the house he built, Larry moved onto a smaller plot of land with an old metal maintenance shed in the back.
-It was out of this that Comfort Air first opened their doors on the morning on Sept.
-1, 1978, just over a year after Larry had discovered his love for heating pump technology.
+Out of this metal shed, Comfort Air first opened their doors in the morning on Sept.
+1, 1978, which was just over a year after Larry had discovered his love for heating pump technology.

 “I had to downsize before I could open the company.
 I built my house myself, so when I sold it and bought something smaller, I had a decent amount left over,” Larry says.
 “I then put that money in the bank so I wouldn’t have to draw a salary for two years.
 It was tough.
 You always lose money when you’re starting out, but I did it all right.”